-How to Add a Listing to Google My Business: A Comprehensive Guide
+How to Add a Listing to Google My Business: Complete 2025 Guide

 In an age where 97% of consumers search for local businesses online, having a Google My Business listing isn’t just helpful—it’s absolutely essential for survival.
 Yet, here’s what most guides won’t tell you: simply creating a listing is like opening a store and forgetting to turn on the lights.
 The real magic happens when you understand Google’s algorithm treats your business profile as a living, breathing entity that needs constant nurturing.